SevenShepherd/SevenShepherd.github.io/_posts/2023-04-14-good-and-bad.markdown

 <!-- Remember that there are those out there who are both wise and skilled yet suffer poverty, there are those who spend many years in education but never amount to anything, as well as elite soldiers in the prime of their lives who are done in by an amateur; this is all by chance and we can never predict when hard times will come.
 Like an animal that is caught in a net, so you shall be when your time comes. -->

 Ecclesiastes 9:11 reminds us that chance plays a significant role in the lives of all people.
 Despite their wisdom and expertise, some individuals may suffer from poverty, while others may dedicate years to education without achieving success.
 Even the strongest and most skilled soldiers can fall to an inexperienced adversary.
 These unpredictable and seemingly random events highlight the capricious nature of fate.
-Ultimately, we are all subject to the whims of chance, much like an animal ensnared in a trap.
+Like an animal that is caught in a net, so you shall be when your time comes.

 > <sup style="font-weight:bold;">11</sup> I have observed something else under the sun.
 The fastest runner doesn’t always win the race, and the strongest warrior doesn’t always win the battle. <span style="font-weight:bold;">The wise sometimes go hungry, and the skillful are not necessarily wealthy.</span> And those who are educated don’t always lead successful lives. <span style="font-weight:bold;">It is all decided by chance</span>, by being in the right place at the right time. <sup style="font-weight:bold;">12</sup> <span style="font-weight:bold;">People can never predict when hard times might come.</span> Like fish in a net or birds in a trap, people are caught by sudden tragedy. &mdash; Ecclesiastes 9:11 NLT